sneha-jaikumar/flixster/README.md

 ### User Stories

 #### REQUIRED (10pts)
-- [ ] (5pts) User can tap a cell to see more details about a particular movie.
+- [x ] (5pts) User can tap a cell to see more details about a particular movie.
-- [ ] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x ] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 #### BONUS
 - [ ] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.